 And the simple fact that UK patients now have another treatment option available is an exciting development in itself.

 Hopefully, in the coming months and years, we will see more studies and research emerge to confirm the benefits of medical cannabis in managing ADHD and other neurodivergent conditions.
-Until then, if you are considering medical cannabis as a treatment option, make sure to consult with a healthcare professional before making any decisions.
+Until then, if you are considering medical cannabis as a treatment option, make sure to consult with a specialist doctor before making any decisions.
 And remember, everyone responds differently, so it may take some trial and error to find the right strain and dosage for your needs.